QAnon: Michael Flynn

-Former lieutenant general and head of the Defense Intelligence Agency Michael Flynn, who briefly served as Trump's National Security Advisor, became popular among QAnon followers, who took a 2016 quote from Flynn about Trump having been elected by an "army of digital soldiers" and started calling themselves "digital soldiers".
+Former lieutenant general and head of the Defense Intelligence Agency Michael Flynn, who served as Trump's National Security Advisor, became popular among QAnon followers, who took a 2016 quote from Flynn about Trump having been elected by an "army of digital soldiers" and started calling themselves "digital soldiers".
+QAnon followers also adopted three stars as a symbol to display solidarity with Flynn, as a reference to Flynn having been a three-star general in the U.S. army.

 In August 2019, a "Digital Soldiers Conference" was announced for the next month in Atlanta.
 The stated purpose was to prepare "patriotic social media warriors" for a coming "digital civil war" against "censorship and suppression".
-The announcement of the event prominently displayed a Q spelled in stars on the blue field of an American flag.
+The announcement of the event prominently displayed a Q spelled in stars on the blue field of an American flag, with the three stars making up the tail of the "Q" being highlighted separately to reference Flynn's military status.
 Scheduled speakers for the event, which was hosted by Yippy CEO Rich Granville, included Flynn and George Papadopoulos, as well as Gina Loudon, a Trump friend and member of his campaign media advisory board, singer Joy Villa, and Bill Mitchell, a radio host and ardent Trump supporter.

 On July 4, 2020, Flynn posted to his Twitter account a video of himself leading a small group in an oath with the QAnon motto, "Where we go one, we go all".
 Analysts said the oath was part of QAnon's attempt to organize "digital soldiers" for the political and social apocalypse they see coming.
 Flynn's apparent declaration of allegiance to QAnon made him the most prominent former government official to endorse the conspiracy theory.
 Member of Trump's legal team and Flynn's representative Sidney Powell denied that the oath was related to QAnon.
 During the preceding days, numerous QAnon followers took the same "digital soldier oath" on Twitter, and used the same #TakeTheOath hashtag Flynn did.